bvillasen/blog/cv.md

 **Summer Intern at Fermilab**, &emsp;&emsp;Fermi National Lab,&emsp;&emsp; Illinois,&emsp;&emsp; Summer 2011\\
-Received a "come back" offer to further develop of data analysis work done during the previous summer for the Higgs boson detection.
+Received a "come back" offer for further development of data analysis work done during the previous summer for the Higgs boson detection.
 Analyzed the Higgs Thrust from monte-carlo simulations and optimized the selection criteria for Higgs events from the Tevatron collider.\\
 Advisor: Eric James & Sergo Jindariani

 ### Teaching Experience